sander1095/DnDCombatTracker/README.md

   * I prefer rolling things like stats and initiative with real dice, but if you want to speed up the process of combat, it'd be nice to be able to click on a button which would roll the initiative for you.
 * Keyboard shortcuts
   * Allow the user to set keybinds so he can perform actions such as editing specific fields or pressing the "Next" button with just a press of a button on the keyboard.
+* Updater
+  * Notify the user when a new release is published to this repo.

 All other upcoming features/bugfixes can be seen in the [Issues](https://github.com/sander1095/DnDCombatTracker/issues) Tab